The Treaty of Nice and the Convention on the Future of Europe

 A. Basis and objectives

-In accordance with Declaration No 23 annexed to the Treaty of Nice, the Laeken European Council of 14 and 15 December 2001 decided to organise a Convention bringing together the main parties concerned for a debate on the future of the European Union.
-The objectives were to prepare for the next IGC as transparently as possible and to address the four main issues concerning the further development of the EU: a better division of competences; simplification of the EU’s instruments for action; increased democracy, transparency and efficiency; and the drafting of a constitution for Europe’s citizens.
+In accordance with Declaration No 23 annexed to the Treaty of Nice, the Laeken European Council meeting of 14 and 15 December 2001 decided to organise the Convention on the Future of Europe to bring together the main parties concerned for debates and discussions on the future of the EU.
+The objectives were to prepare for the next IGC as transparently as possible, and to address the four main issues concerning the further development of the EU: a better division of competences; the simplification of the EU’s instruments for action; increased democracy, transparency and efficiency; and the drafting of a constitution for the EU’s citizens.

 B. Organisation

-The Convention comprised a chair (Valéry Giscard D’Estaing), two vice-chairs (Giuliano Amato and Jean-Luc Dehaene), 15 representatives of the Member States’ heads of state or government, 30 members of the national parliaments (two per Member State), 16 members of the European Parliament and two members of the Commission.
-The countries that had applied to join the Union also took part in the debate on an equal footing, but could not block any consensus which might emerge among the Member States.
+The Convention comprised a chair (Valéry Giscard D’Estaing), two vice-chairs (Giuliano Amato and Jean-Luc Dehaene), 15 representatives of the Member States’ heads of state or government, 30 members of the national parliaments (two per Member State), 16 Members of the European Parliament and two Commissioners.
+The countries that had applied to join the EU also took part in the debate on an equal footing, but could not block any consensus that might emerge among the Member States.
 The Convention therefore had a total of 105 members.

-In addition to the chair and vice-chairs, the Praesidium comprised nine members of the Convention and an invited representative chosen by the applicant countries.
+The Convention was guided by its Praesidium, comprising, in addition to the chair and vice-chairs, nine members of the Convention and an invited representative chosen by the applicant countries.
 The Praesidium had the role of lending impetus to the Convention and providing it with a basis on which to work.

 C. Outcome

-The work of the Convention comprised: a ‘listening phase’, in which it sought to identify the expectations and needs of Member States and Europe’s citizens, a phase in which the ideas expressed were studied, and a phase in which recommendations based on the essence of the debate were drafted.
+The work of the Convention on the Future of Europe comprised: a ‘listening phase’, in which it sought to identify the expectations and needs of the Member States and the EU’s citizens; a phase in which the ideas expressed were studied; and a phase in which recommendations based on the essence of the debate were drafted.
 At the end of 2002, 11 working groups presented their findings to the Convention.
 During the first half of 2003, the Convention drew up and debated a text which became the draft Treaty establishing a Constitution for Europe.

-Part I of the Treaty (principles and institutions; 59 articles) and Part II (Charter of Fundamental Rights; 54 articles) were laid before the Thessaloniki European Council on 20 June 2003.
-Part III (policies; 338 articles) and Part IV (final provisions; 10 articles) were presented to the Italian Presidency on 18 July 2003.
+Part I of the draft Treaty (59 articles) and Part II (Charter of Fundamental Rights; 54 articles) were laid before the Thessaloniki European Council on 20 June 2003.
+Part III (policies and functioning; 342 articles) and Part IV (general and final provisions; 10 articles) were presented to the Italian Presidency on 18 July 2003.
 The European Council adopted this text on 18 June 2004, retaining the basic structure of the Convention’s draft, albeit with a considerable number of amendments.
-Approved by the European Parliament, the Treaty was then rejected by France (29 May 2005) and the Netherlands (1 June 2005) in their national referendums.
-As a result of two ‘no’ votes in referendums in France and the Netherlands, the ratification procedure for the Treaty establishing a Constitution for Europe was not completed.
+The proposed treaty was approved by the European Parliament in January 2005, but was then rejected by France (29 May 2005) and the Netherlands (1 June 2005) in their national referendums.
+As a result of two ‘no’ votes in referendums in two of the Member States, the ratification procedure for the treaty establishing a Constitution for Europe was not completed.

 D. Role of the European Parliament

-The impact of MEPs during the work of the European Convention was seen by most observers as decisive.
-Thanks to several factors, including their experience of negotiating in an international environment and the fact that the Convention was meeting on Parliament’s premises, MEPs were able to leave a strong imprint on the debates and on the outcome of the Convention.
+The impact of MEPs during the work of the Convention on the Future of Europe was seen by most observers as decisive.
+Thanks to several factors, including their experience of negotiating in an international environment and the fact that the Convention was meeting on Parliament’s premises, MEPs were able to leave a strong imprint on the debates and on the proceedings of the Convention.
 They were also instrumental in the formation of political families comprising MEPs and national MPs.
 Parliament thus achieved a considerable number of its original aims, and most of that achievement is now safeguarded in the Treaty of Lisbon.

-This fact sheet is prepared by the European Parliament’s Policy Department for Citizens’ Rights and Constitutional Affairs.
+This fact sheet is prepared by the European Parliament’s Policy Department for Justice, Civil Liberties and Institutional Affairs.

 Mariusz Maciejewski